oduist/.github/profile/README.md

 **Odoo Partners who want to include our products in their service offerings must obtain a partner agreement for redistribution rights.**

 To ensure continuous development, maintenance, and reliable use of our software, our applications and modules are available in two versions:
-**Community Edition and Business Edition**.
-Additionally, some modules are available only for Business Edition users, offering specialized tools and integrations that enhance productivity, security, and performance.
+**Community Edition and Enterprise Edition**.
+Additionally, some modules are available only for Enterprise Edition users, offering specialized tools and integrations that enhance productivity, security, and performance.

-By choosing Business Edition, you gain access to our full suite of solutions, ensuring a stable, secure, and continuously evolving platform while supporting the ongoing development of our software.
+By choosing Enterprise Edition, you gain access to our full suite of solutions, ensuring a stable, secure, and continuously evolving platform while supporting the ongoing development of our software.

 For more details visit our WEB site: [oduist.com](https://oduist.com)